mofa-org/mofa-stage/README.md

 English | [中文](README_cn.md)

-MoFA_Stage is a web-based development tool for managing and editing Agents and Dataflows in the MoFA framework.
+MoFA_Stage is a web-based development tool for managing and editing Nodes and Dataflows in the MoFA framework.

 ## Features